swangchuk/glakemap-dev/README.md

 * Configure Python to use the SNAP-Python (snappy) interface: https://senbox.atlassian.net/wiki/spaces/SNAP/pages/50855941/Configure+Python+to+use+the+SNAP-Python+snappy+interface
 	- **Note**: Strongly recommend to use SNAP 64-bit version and Python 2.7 64-bit installed in step 2 for the latter.

-## 3. Using glakemap package
+## 3. Downloading data and using glakemap package
+- Download Sentinel-1, Sentinel-2, and DEM data and place them, respectively, inside the folder `data_directory` which is provide along with the package.
+Downloading DEM data is not necessary.
+Check `Process Dem Data` section of  the `config.py` file.
 - Download `glakemap` package and set **glakemap-dev** as the current working directory.
-You can also clone the repository if you have Git Software installed in your machine.
+You can also clone the repository if you have **Git** installed in your machine.
 If so,  use `git clone` command.
 - Open and edit the `config.py` file.
 Directions for **How To** are provided as comments.
 - Recomend to use Visual Studio Code : https://code.visualstudio.com/, for execcuting codes inside `config.py`.
 It is easy/handy to change between Python versions in VS Code.
+Spyder IDE can be used as well to excute the machine learning codes.
 - Changing Python versions apply only when you have acees to ArcGIS Desktop

 ## **Notes**